 Furthermore, the courts have held that patent claims that recite laws of nature are not patent eligible, but patent claims that recite sufficient additional features that provide practical assurance that claimed processes are genuine inventive applications of those laws may be patent eligible.
 But what constitutes a "sufficient" additional feature is the subject of uncertainty.
-The USPTO has published and continues to revise and publish guidelines for patent eligibility as the case law continues to evolve.
+The USPTO has published and continues to revise and publish guidelines for patent examiners to apply when examining claims for patent eligibility as the case law continues to evolve.
 Patent eligibility is also an area of the law under continual development in other jurisdictions around the world.